-1. Data scientists make a median base salary of $116,840, and came in at number nine on Glassdoor's 25 Best Jobs in America.
+1. Data scientists make a median base salary of $116,840 and came in at No. 9 on Glassdoor's 25 Best Jobs in America.
 With 1,736 job openings at the time of the article, the demand is fairly high.
-The article lists Andrew Chamberlain, Glassdoor's chief economist as saying, "Since all companies have an online presence these days, they need people who know how to manage and store data that helps them make better business decisions."
+The article lists Andrew Chamberlain, Glassdoor's chief economist, as saying, "Since all companies have an online presence these days, they need people who know how to manage and store data that helps them make better business decisions."
 Like many of the following jobs, veterans can learn this job but will likely require additional education.

-2. Solutions Architects make a median base salary of $199,500, and is described as "a problem solver, and has a mix of both business and technical skills.
+2. Solutions architects make a median base salary of $199,500 and are described as "a problem solver, and has a mix of both business and technical skills.
 Solutions architects often work closely with clients to hear feedback on their company's product, and then provide any solutions needed based on the feedback."
-Once again, you'll likely require more education before being eligible for the Solutions Architect title, but based on that description, many veterans would do well here.
+Once again, you'll likely require more education before being eligible for the title of solutions architect title, but based on that description, many veterans would do well here.

-6. Analytics Managers make a median base salary of $105,000 and is in charge of analyzing data and making conclusions about it.
+6. Analytics managers make a median base salary of $105,000 and are in charge of analyzing data and making conclusions about it.
 The job only had 982 openings in 2015, so you may have a harder time finding openings.

-8. QA Managers make a median base salary of $85,000.
-They may be in charge of monitoring software testing processes or test new products, and may be a good starting point if you are able to meet the job description requirements.
+8. Quality assurance managers make a median base salary of $85,000.
+They may be in charge of monitoring software testing processes or testing new products, and they may be a good starting point if you can meet the job description requirements.

-9. UX Designers make a median base salary of $91,800, and will continue to be in high demand as companies build their online presence.
+9. User experience (UX) designers make a median base salary of $91,800 and will continue to be in high demand as companies build their online presence.
 This is certainly a job that requires additional education, but one that allows more creativity than the others.